Al-Hadar

-Al-Hadar (Arabic: الحضر) is a village and the center of Hatra District (Al-Hadar District) in Nineveh Governorate in Iraq.
+Al-Hadar is an Iraqi city 80 km southwest of Mosul.
+It is believed that the city was founded at the beginning of the 2nd century BC.
+It currently serves as the administrative center of Al-Hadar District in Nineveh Governorate.

 The ancient ruins of Hatra lie 2 km northwest of the modern settlement.
 The settlement's population and nearby villages greatly shrank by 2012 due to deforestation.

-On April 26, 2017, the ruins were recaptured by Iraqi soldiers and PMF militia forces from Islamic State terrorists who had previously captured the area encompassing the ancient city along the course of their illegal occupation of Iraqi territories in early 2014.